 - STANDARD: Facility Access Controls

 - STANDARD: Workstation Security

 - STANDARD: Device And Media Controls

-- Why are these HIPAA Physical Safeguards so Important?
+- Why HIPAA Physical Safeguards are so Important

 What does the HIPAA Security Rule Mean by Physical Safeguards?